 Has your laptop suddenly started making a weird static noise ?
 There could be a lot of reasons that might be causing this problem.
 So we’ve gathered a list of common solutions to help you fix it.

 These three components are the most common culprit of a foreign noise that may be coming from your laptop.
-There could be a multitude of reasons for why they may be making these irregular noises as well, these include.
+Before fixing it, we need to know why your laptop is making a weird noise.

 Luckily we’ve got a series of quick fixes and solutions that might just make that annoying static sound go away.
 But be warned, some of these solutions might require you to open your laptop.
 So if your laptop has one of those “warranty void if removed” stickers.

 Then we suggest just sending it back to the manufacturer for repair/replacement if you warranty is still valid.

 The cooling fans on your laptop are essential in keeping your machine from overheating.
 If you’ve ever done some resource intensive tasks like rendering a video or playing a game.
 You’ve probably heard your fans ramp up to an audible frequency.